This part is obsolete. The cube holder cubeholder-1 with label solves the problem better.Visual separator for germinating seeds.

-- Food-safe 3D printing filament
+Food-safe 3D printing filament

-- PC running OpenSCAD
+PC running OpenSCAD.

-PC running a slicing program suitable for your 3D printer, such as Slic3r
+PC running a slicing program suitable for your 3D printer, such as Slic3r.

 Download the OpenSCAD model from here.

-Alternatively, if you are more technically inclined and have
+Alternatively, if you are familiar with

-gitinstalled, clone the entire Project Springtime website from here and look for file
+gitand have it installed, clone the entire Project Springtime website from here and look for file

-- In OpenSCAD, open this file and select “Design/Render (F6)".
+In OpenSCAD, open this

 In OpenSCAD, export as STL.